layilin/SP23-33852/_annotations/book4.md

 134.188 proud insulting tyrants.
 The Spanish conquistadors.

 135.204 your pleasing task.
 The georgic mode is invested in describing the benefits of healthful agricultural labor.
-It is entirely conventional to describe that labor as "pleasing," but here, *The Sugar-Cane* runs into its central ideological paradox: even as Grainger compares plantation slavery favorably to Scottish, Hungarian, and Incan mining, the fact remains that enslaved labor is neither pleasing nor healthful.
+It is entirely conventional to describe that labor as "pleasing," but here, *The Sugar-Cane* runs into its central ideological paradox: even as Grainger compares plantation slavery favorably to Scottish, Hungarian, and Incan mining, the fact remains that enslaved labor--and enslaved labor on sugar plantations in particular--was especially difficult and dangerous.
 The georgic convention thus appears highly stylized and even ridiculous.

+135.205 by your toil deserve your master's care.
+In a stark and ironic reversal, Grainger claims that enslavers take good care of the enslaved on their plantations, and ought to be repaid for that care with diligent labor.

 135.207 humours.
 Moods.